ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 ## Access

+If you access Open OnDemand installed on YCRC clusters from off campus, you will need to first connect to Yale's [https://docs.ycrc.yale.edu/clusters-at-yale/access/vpn/] (VPN).

 Open OnDemand is available on the following clusters using your NetID credentials (CAS login).

 | Cluster                                     | OOD site                                                   |